On the automorphisms group of the asymptotic pants complex of an infinite surface of genus zero: The automorphism group of

 \subsection{Structure of $\LEA$}

-There is a bijection between the set of vertices of $\LEA$ and the set of curves in $E$.
-Any two vertices of $\LEA$ are connected by an edge if and only if they represent two adjacent curves in $E$.
-Further, the image of $V_c(E)$ by the collapsing map $\LE\to \LEA$ is a single point.
+The image of $V_c(E)$ by the collapsing map $\LE\to \LEA$ is a single point.
 Thus it will make sense to speak about the vertex $V_c(E)$ of $\LEA$.
+This provides a one-to-one correspondence between the set of vertices of $\LEA$ and the set of curves in $E$.
+Moreover, two vertices of $\LEA$ are connected by an edge if and only if they represent two adjacent curves in $E$.
+Thus $\LEA$ consists of triangles indexed by the pair of pants occurring in $E$.
+We will often consider the dual of $\LEA$, whose vertices correspond to pair of pants in $E$ and edges to curves in $E$, which is therefore combinatorially isomorphic to the binary tree $\mathcal T$.